BWBlack/2Y_introduction_to_oceanography/README.md

 This repo will have any code for recreating figures that appear in the lectures and practical sessions.

-If you do want to look at any of these, you will need to download Anaconda
+If you do want to look at any of these, you will need to download Anaconda: https://www.anaconda.com/products/distribution

 ### Rotation and coriolis figure